mcardinali-data/AID-PRIGSHARE/README.md

 ## BEFORE YOU BEGIN
 Check out the PRIGSHARE statement (Preferred Reporting Items in Green Space Health Research.
 Guiding Principles for an interdisciplinary field) and use the guidelines to eliminate noise from your data as much as possible.
-The script will run approximately 6 hours on a macbook pro M1 with 32GB RAM if you request all layers.
+The script will run approximately 6 hours on a macbook pro M1 with 32GB RAM if you request all indicators for 400 observations.
 Actual computation time will depend on your machine and the extension of your input data.

 ## INSTALLATION
 Just open the downloaded file „PRIGSHARE_QGIS_Script.model3“ within the QGIS browser panel with a double-click.
 This should open an input mask with the following parameters: